bigbizze/pinescript-docs/final_combined_manual.md

 *   `study()` is now `indicator()`.
 *   `tickerid()` is now `ticker.new()`.

-The full list of renamed functions and variables can be found in the [All variable, function, and parameter name changes](All variable, function, and parameter name changes) section of this guide.
+The full list of renamed functions and variables can be found in the  section of this guide.

 ## Renamed function parameters